 The Office of Campus Recreation offers numerous opportunities for fitness and recreation for students of all ability levels.
 Many facilities are set aside throughout the day for students to stop in and engage in exercise.
 Wake Forest has two indoor fitness facilities offering a wide range of free weights and cardio equipment as well as a lap pool with diving area, basketball courts, a bouldering room, racquetball courts, volleyball courts and group fitness rooms.
 The campus also has outdoor volleyball and basketball courts, a nine-hole frisbee golf course, walking trails, tennis courts and six acres of open playing fields.

 Wake Forest’s Club Sports Program includes club teams that compete intercollegiately.
 All enrolled Wake Forest students are eligible for club membership.
-Campus Recreation offers 15 intramural sports, 36 club sports and nine extramural tournaments.
+Campus Recreation offers many intramural sports, club sports and extramural tournaments that are available throughout the year.
+Visit the website for current listings.

 Zumba.
 Yoga.
 Kickboxing.
-The Miller Center offers several cardio, strength or specialty classes each semester.
+The Miller Center offers several cardio, strength and specialty classes each semester.
 Not into group fitness?
 You can sign up for personal training sessions.

 So you’re a thrill seeker.
 Winter backpacking, sea kayaking, whitewater rafting, snowboarding, hiking…a gauntlet race?
 Join fellow Wake Foresters for outdoor adventures through Wake Forest’s Outdoor Pursuits Adventure Program, which plans and leads trips and events for students, faculty and staff.